How to export your tracks for Mixdown?

 – .wav or .aif (uncompressed format)

 – Export your tracks with a few seconds of silence at the end to avoid any clicks or harsh cut.

-3 – Make sure you are thruly happy on both sound design & arrangment sides of your rough mix.
+3 – Make sure you are truly happy on both sound design & arrangement sides of your rough mix.

-You shouldn’t think/say “we’ll fix it in the mix”.
-If you can fix it at recording/composing stages you’ll end up with a better result.
+If you can fix it at recording/composing stages, you’ll end up with a better result.